A Woman of Substance (1985 TV series): Plot

-In 1970, Emma Harte is a wealthy, formidable businesswoman.
-Just about to turn 80, she has spent her life making a vast business empire, including the world-famous Harte's Department Store in London, as well as extensive holdings in property and oil.
-While on a business trip to Texas with her grandchild, Paula, Emma informs her that she will be her successor.
+In 1970, 80-year-old Emma Harte is a wealthy, formidable businesswoman.
+She spent her life building a business empire, including the world-famous Harte's Department Store in London, as well as extensive holdings in property and oil.
+While on a business trip, Emma informs her granddaughter, Paula, that she will be her business successor.

-On their arrival back in London, Emma learns that her two sons (Kit and Robin) are plotting behind her back to force her to retire so that they can break up her business and sell it off.
-Devastated but determined, Emma changes her will, choosing to leave her business interests to her grandchildren instead.
+Back in London, Emma learns that her two sons, Kit and Robin, are plotting to force her retirement and break up and sell off her businesses.
+Emma then changes her will, leaving her business to her grandchildren.

-The story then goes back to the beginning of the 20th century, when Emma was a teenager and working as a servant at Fairley Hall in rural Yorkshire.
-Her father, Jack, and two brothers, Winston and Frank, also work for the Fairley family, who own several local businesses including a mill and a brickyard.
-After the death of their mother, Winston joins the Royal Navy.
-Meanwhile, Emma becomes romantically involved with the Fairley's younger son, Edwin, but when she becomes pregnant, Edwin is horrified and refuses to marry her.
-Wanting to begin a new life for herself and her unborn child, Emma moves to Leeds on the advice of her friend, Shane "Blackie" O'Neill, an Irish navvy who is hired to do repairs at Fairley Hall.
-To protect herself and her child from the stigma of an illegitimate birth, Emma tells her landlady and new friends that she is married to a sailor currently away at sea.
+The story flashes back to the early 20th century when teenaged Emma worked as a servant at Fairley Hall in rural Yorkshire, along with her father, Jack, and two brothers, Winston and Frank.
+The Fairley family owns several local businesses including a mill and a brickyard.
+After their mother's death, Winston joins the Royal Navy.
+Emma becomes romantically involved with the Fairley's younger son, Edwin and becomes pregnant.
+When Edwin refuses to marry her, Emma's friend, Shane "Blackie" O'Neill, an Irish navvy who works at Fairley Hall, suggests she move to start a new life.
+Emma relocates and tells her landlady and new friends that she is married to a sailor currently away at sea.

 While looking for work, Emma meets Abraham Kallinski, a Jew whom she rescues from an anti-Semitic attack by local youths.
 Abraham introduces Emma to his wife, Janessa, and grown sons, David and Victor.
-When Emma tells them she is looking for work, Abraham immediately offers her a job in his textile factory.
+Abraham then offers Emma a job in his textile factory.